bhlarson/shellypyserver/README.md

 # ShellyPyServer

-This projects creates a python django web server to centralize and publish control to [Shely](https://www.shelly.cloud/) lighting controllers.
-I've written this as a programming lesson for my children on creating an python web server.
+This projects creates a python [flask web server](https://flask.palletsprojects.com) to centralize and publish local control to [Shely lighting controllers](https://www.shelly.cloud/).
+I've written this as a programming lesson for my children on collaborative python web server develelopment.

 ## Objectives
 1. Work together on a programming project synchronized with git